 Ultrasonic repellers produce “ultrasounds,” which, according to Wikipedia, refers to sounds at frequencies greater than 20 kHz (or kilohertz).
 Generally, anything above this frequency cannot be heard by the human ear.
 While the actual limit can vary from individual to individual, it is approximately 20 kHz, even for the healthiest human.

-The high-frequency sound produced by repellers increases the body temperature of pests or causes audiogenic seizure responses in them.
-This effect is also accompanied by directionless running, convulsions, or even deaths.
+The high-frequency sound produced by repellers increases the body temperature of pests or causes audiogenic seizure responses.
+This effect is accompanied by directionless running, convulsions, or even deaths.

 The effect of an ultrasonic repeller on pests is not only determined by its sound frequency but also on the volume at which it produces its sounds.
 As a result, family pets such as cats and dogs may not be bothered by these sounds, but the volume may disturb them.

-If you have rabbits or hamsters as pets, using ultrasonic repellers can have a negative effect on them.
+If you have rabbits or hamsters as pets, using ultrasonic repellers can hurt them.

 How Do Ultrasonic Repellers Affect Pet Birds?